Queen Aishwarya of Nepal: Queen of Nepal

 During the 1970s and 1980s, as Nepal faced growing political tension and movements from anti-monarchist groups, Queen Aishwarya was the subject of various rumours.
 Her strong presence and influence were sometimes perceived as dominance over King Birendra.
 Known for her outspoken and assertive nature, she was often contrasted with her more reserved husband.
 During the period of absolute monarchy, she was perceived as a key influence in the palace, with some believing she advocated for retaining absolute rule.
 However, in 1990, King Birendra ultimately agreed to transition Nepal to a constitutional monarchy, relinquishing his absolute powers.

 The extent of Queen Aishwarya's influence remains debated, but over time, perceptions of her shifted.
 While she was once seen as a dominant figure, later accounts described her as a steadfast companion to King Birendra, whose popularity and stature grew throughout his reign.

 Literary works

 She was interested in literature and, under the pen-name Chadani Shah, wrote dozens of poems, which have been collected under the title Aphnai Akash Aphnai Paribesh.
 The anthology is prefaced with criticisms about Chadani Shah's writing by veteran critics of Nepalese literature.
 She was also a song writer, and her songs were frequently aired by Radio Nepal and Nepal Television.

-Murder
+Death

-Queen Aishwarya was shot dead along with her husband, King Birendra; her son, Prince Nirajan; her daughter, Princess Shruti; and seven other royal family members in the June 1, 2001 palace massacre.
-It is widely believed that the motive for the murder was the strong opposition to the Crown Prince's proposed marriage to Devyani Rana.
-Queen Aishwarya's face was so badly disfigured by the gunshot wound that, for the widely attended state funeral procession, it was covered by a porcelain mask bearing her likeness.
+Queen Aishwarya was killed in the Nepalese royal massacre along with her husband, their three children and several other family members.
+It is widely believed that the motive for the massacre was strong opposition to Dipendra's proposed marriage to Devyani Rana.
+Her face was so badly disfigured by gunshot wounds that, for the widely attended state funeral procession, it was covered by a porcelain mask bearing her likeness.